 Our faculty pilot new courses in preparation for adding them into the permanent curriculum.
 We also hire guest professionals to teach courses from their areas of expertise.
-Recent new and topics courses (as of Fall 2018) include:
+Recent new and topics courses (as of Fall 2019/Spring 2020) include:

-Gender and Race Theory in Performance (Fall 2018, Maija Brown)
+Gender and Race Theory in Performance (Fall 2019, Sarah Bellamy)

 This course introduces students to debates, methods, and conceptual frameworks in race and gender, as represented in performance.
 It engages students in an interdisciplinary exploration of key terms–such as corporeality, embodiment, intersectionality, and performativity–that remain central to the fields of gender and sexuality, critical race theory, and performance.
 Through drafts and revisions of written work, critical dialogues and oral presentations in small groups, peer feedback, and analytical reading, students will engage in questions around identity formation, structural inequality, and the politics of citizenship.